You can pay your SSS PRNs for contributions and loan payments using GCash easily.

 - Wait for a few days and you will be able to see it reflected on the page.
 You will also be receiving an email once the account has been activated.

 Once enrolled, you will also see this account when you apply for benefits or loans from SSS.
 Take note that in getting the loan you may hit your transaction and balance limits in GCash.
-You can increase your limits by doing this:
+You can increase your limits.

 Paying volunteer or OFW contributions in GCash